Geometric random graphs and Rado sets of continuous functions: IC-dense sets and Brownian motion

 \section{IC-dense sets and Brownian motion}

-By definition, smoothly dense sets must contain functions that are relatively smooth, have finitely many extrema, and cross finitely often with other functions in the set.
-In this section, we extend our results to functions in $C[0,1]$ that exhibit the opposite type of behaviour: pairs of functions cross infinitely often.
+By definition, transversely dense sets must contain functions that cross finitely often and transversely with other functions in the set.
+In this section, we establish results for functions in $C[0,1]$ that exhibit the opposite type of behaviour: pairs of functions cross infinitely often.
 We will call sets of such functions \emph{infinite crossing dense} (IC-dense).
 An example of such functions is formed by Brownian motions.
 We will first show that any two LARG graphs with IC-dense vertex sets are almost surely isomorphic.
-Then, we will define a natural probability measure on the set of Brownian motions, and show that under this measure almost all countable sets of Brownian motions are IC-dense.
+We will then define a natural probability measure on the set of Brownian motions, and show that under this measure almost all countable sets of Brownian motions are IC-dense.